Getting PhDs to the Mission Field

 Seminaries and graduate schools around the world are asking for PhD holders to come as missionaries and teach Bible and theology.
-I know of one major seminary in Europe who posted their openings in a major evangelical magazine, only to find no takers.
+I know of one major seminary in Europe that posted its openings in a major evangelical magazine, only to find no takers.
 Why is this and how can we help?

 “Seminaries and graduate schools around the world are asking for PhD holders to come as missionaries and teach Bible and theology.
-I know of one major seminary in Europe who posted their openings in a major evangelical magazine, only to find no takers.”
+I know of one major seminary in Europe that posted its openings in a major evangelical magazine, only to find no takers.”

 Why They Are Hard to Find